treecreate/webstore/docs/google-analytics.md

 ## How to write the correct event for .eventEmitter()

+To add an eventEmitter you must add a line of code in the beginning of the method that you want to trigger an event.
+Here is an example:

 googleAnalyticsService.eventEmitter( "eventName", "eventCategory", "eventAction", "eventLabel", "eventValue" );

 This is how the constructor is built: